HOW IT WORKS

-With online learning, your child can learn at home, or wherever there's an internet connection while enjoying the benefits and support of a school program.
-They'll complete a mix of online lessons and offline activities, using Stride K12-provided books and materials.* State-licensed teachers provide instruction in virtual sessions called "Class Connects."
+With online learning, your child can learn at home or wherever there's an internet connection while enjoying the benefits and support of a school program.
+They'll complete a mix of online lessons and offline activities using K12-provided books and materials.* State-licensed teachers provide instruction in virtual sessions called "Class Connects."

 What to Expect

 Sort by category